Jeffrey D. Klein

-Mr. Nemitz has been involved in humanitarian services and emergency management for more than fifteen years.
-He currently serves as GFN’s Director of Field Services, managing new food bank development projects and overseeing member compliance.
+Mr. Nemitz has been involved in the food banking sector for almost twenty years.
+Currently he is GFN’s Director of Field Services, managing new food bank development and overseeing member compliance.
 Previously he served as a Network Services Representative and the first Director of Disaster Services at America’s Second Harvest.
-He has earned numerous honors including the prestigious International Diploma in Humanitarian Assistance from the University of Geneva/Royal College of Surgeons & Fordham University.
-Craig is a Charter Member of the Channahon-Minooka Rotary Club and is GFN’s liaison to Rotary International.
+Craig has earned numerous distinctions including the prestigious International Diploma in Humanitarian Assistance; and has been recognized for his humanitarian service with an Honorary Doctorate in Social Work.
+He is a Charter Member of the Channahon-Minooka (IL) Rotary Club and is GFN’s liaison to Rotary International.

 Manager of Network Programs